metarex-media/mrx-demo/README.md

 ```

 This addition to the config json gives the namespace for the new metadata channel
 and the frame rate for it to be encoded at.
+The config.json is wrapped and unwrapped
+as part of the mrx file and is vital for the round tripping of the metadata.
 The new mrx with the additional lighting data can now be encoded by running.

 ```./mrx-tool encode --input second/ --output second/second.mrx```